 AAW to feedback to DG and discuss eligibility for OWLS funding with BM

 LS is also running CPD through Tay Landscape Partnership and looking for partners.
 She has funding available to match fund CPD and must deliver a certain quota of activity.
 This only applies to activities in her region which for us means Kinnoull Hill or Perth based locations.
-LS will coordinate and deliver 2 CPD sessions (e.g. one Saturday or 2 twilights).
-BM explained she can also within her post.
+LS will coordinate and deliver 2 CPD sessions (e.g. one Saturday or 2 twilights) and could provide match funding.
+BM explained she can also deliver CPD within her post.
 SM offered First Aid training and Leave No Trace course (accredited) AAW will continue conversations with DG to see how all this could be pulled together into a coherent programme, though it may require paid time from someone to do this which BM said could be covered by the OWLS grant.

 Actions: AAW to explore possibilities for putting a programme of CPD events together in collaboration with LS, BM & DG.